wifinigel/wiperf/mkdocs/docs/splunk_configure.md

 ![splunk_cfg11](images/splunk_cfg11.png)

-If you return to Settings > Data Input > HTTPS Event Collector, you will now see the token your probe will need to communicate with the Splunk server:
+If you return to __Settings > Data Input > HTTPS Event Collector__, you will now see the token your probe will need to communicate with the Splunk server:

 ![splunk_cfg12](images/splunk_cfg12.png)